jkang89/django-rest-apis/README.md

 - In the Twitter App config, ensure the Callback URL is `http://127.0.0.1:9000/complete/twitter`

-- In the settings.py or settings_my.py, set the following to your own key:
+- In the settings.py or settings_my.py, set the following to your own key or set the secret key as an environment variable in the production environment:

     SECRET_KEY = 'YOUR_SECRET_KEY'